Origin of a shallow electron pocket: $\beta$-band in Co$_{1/3}$TaS$_2$ studied by angle-resolved photoemission spectroscopy: Results and discussions

 Fig.~\ref{fig1}(b) shows the corresponding Fermi surface map.
-The large black dashed hexagon and the smaller blue dashed hexagon indicate the surface Brillouin zones of 2H-TaS$_2$ and Co$_{1/3}$TaS$_2$, respectively.
-As in 2H-TaS$_2$, double walled, cylindrical Fermi surfaces are observed around the $\overline{\mathrm{\Gamma}}$ point ($\alpha_1$ and $\alpha_2$) and the $\overline{\mathrm{K}}_0$ point ($\gamma_1$ and $\gamma_2$) \cite{Zhao2017, Wijayaratne2017}.
-Compared to the parent compound, in Co$_{1/3}$TaS$_2$, the splitting between these double walls is more pronounced around the $\overline{\mathrm{\Gamma}}$ point due to band shifting, and more importantly, Co mediated interlayer hybridization.
+The large black hexagon and the smaller blue dashed hexagon indicate the surface Brillouin zones of 2H-TaS$_2$ and Co$_{1/3}$TaS$_2$, respectively.
+As in 2H-TaS$_2$, double-walled, cylindrical Fermi surfaces are observed around the $\overline{\Gamma}$ point ($\alpha_1$ and $\alpha_2$) and the $\overline{\mathrm{K}}_0$ point ($\gamma_1$ and $\gamma_2$) \cite{Zhao2017, Wijayaratne2017}.
+Compared to the parent compound, in Co$_{1/3}$TaS$_2$, the splitting between these double walls is more pronounced around the $\overline{\Gamma}$ point due to band shifting, and more importantly, Co-mediated interlayer hybridization.
 The same effect was also observed in Co$_{1/3}$NbS$_2$ \cite{Popcevic2022}.
-The inner FS ($\alpha_1$) is very faint representing a bonding band.
-Additionally, a notable difference introduced by intercalation is the emergence of a triangular Fermi surface pocket, commonly referred to as the "$\beta$-feature", centered at the $\overline{\mathrm{K}}$ point.
-The band responsible for this Fermi surface pocket is a shallow electron like band around the $\overline{\mathrm{K}}$ point which is marked by the blue dashed line in Fig.~\ref{fig1}(a).
+The inner FS ($\alpha_1$) is very faint, representing a bonding band.
+Additionally, a notable difference introduced by intercalation is the emergence of a triangular Fermi surface pocket, commonly referred to as the "$\beta$ feature", centered at the $\overline{\mathrm{K}}$ point.
+The band responsible for this Fermi surface pocket is a shallow, electron-like band around the $\overline{\mathrm{K}}$ point, which is marked by the blue dashed line in Fig.~\ref{fig1}(a).
 Similar features have been reported in other intercalated dichalcogenides such as Co$_{1/3}$NbS$_2$ \cite{Popcevic2022, Tanaka2022, Yang2022}, Ni$_{1/3}$NbS$_2$ \cite{Utsumi2024}, and Cr$_{1/3}$NbS$_2$ \cite{Sirica2016, Sirica2020}.
+The observation of the $\beta$ feature in Co$_{1/3}$TaS$_2$ demonstrates that this shallow electron band is not limited to NbS$_2$-based compounds, suggesting a more general, intercalant-driven effect in transition metal dichalcogenides.

-To study the possible effect of magnetic ordering on the band structure, we also measured the ARPES spectra and the Fermi surface above the magnetic transition ($T_\mathrm{N}$ = 37~K) at 50~K. There was no noticeable difference between the spectra at 20~K and 50~K(see Supplemental material).
-The presence of the $\beta$-feature above and below $T_\mathrm{N}$ confirms that the origin of the shallow electron pocket is unrelated to the magnetic transition.
-The antiferromagnetic TMD series of Co$_{1/3}$NbS$_2$ and Ni$_{1/3}$NbS$_2$ also did not exhibit any electronic structure changes across magnetic transitions \cite{Popcevic2023, Utsumi2024}.
+To study the possible effect of magnetic ordering on the band structure, we also measured the ARPES spectra and the Fermi surface above the magnetic transition ($T_\mathrm{N} = 37$~K) at 50~K. There was no observable difference between the spectra at 20~K and 50~K (see Supplemental Material).
+The presence of the $\beta$ feature above and below $T_\mathrm{N}$ confirms that the origin of this shallow electron pocket is independent of the magnetic transition.
+Similarly, the antiferromagnetic TMDs Co$_{1/3}$NbS$_2$ and Ni$_{1/3}$NbS$_2$ also showed no detectable changes in the electronic structure across their magnetic transitions \cite{Popcevic2023, Utsumi2024}.